 SM: I think that’s fantastic.
 If your culture isn’t present in your leadership, it won’t be present in your company.
 If you can have that kind of transparency among your leaders, it will filter down to employees.
 We found that our employees wanted to give feedback, but didn’t want to give it to their peers directly.
 I love the idea that of showing employees what’s expected by having these transparent 360 leadership conversations.
 That way it won’t feel so scary when employees are asked to do it, and they’ll start talking to each other instead of around each other.

 AR: How are you planning to take performance reviews to the next level for your next cycle?

 HH: We’re still just starting the process.
 Our last cycle was the first time we had performance reviews in a software instead of in Excel.
 We’re focusing on educating the managers on the importance of giving feedback on a more continual basis.

 SM: I’m working on moving performance management away from being a totally HR-driven process.
 I want to push it back to the managers to create it.
 They know their teams and their expectations better than I do.
 Competencies like “integrity,” while a great quality to have, are too broad and should be specific to the individual teams rather than to the broader company.

 CC: We put out a culture survey twice a year with basic questions from Gallup mixed with our own questions.
 Then we have what we call “jig jams” to share the results and craft questions for next review cycle from the issues they raised.
 This gives employees the opportunity to continually share their voice on things that matter to them.

 Looking to further your own performance review process?
-Check out our eBook, Reinventing the Performance Review.
+Check out our eBook, Your Performance Review Checkup.